Robert Briscoe (politician): Irish Civil War

-In June 1922 during the Irish Civil War, Briscoe was involved in an incident with fellow anti-treaty IRA members who attacked pro-treaty politician Darrell Figgis at his home.
+In June 1922, Briscoe was involved in an incident with fellow anti-treaty IRA members who attacked pro-treaty politician Darrell Figgis at his home.
 They entered the house and assaulted Darrell Figgis, cutting off his well-prized beard in the process.
 This traumatised Figgis' wife Millie, who had been under the impression Briscoe and his fellow assistants had been coming to kill Darrell.
 In November 1924 Millie would commit suicide, expressing in a suicide note that she was suffering from depression as a result of the 1922 attack.
 Darrell Figgis himself committed suicide in 1926.

 In his biography, he recalls an incident of being recognised by a pro-Treaty opponent during the Civil War.
 Briscoe merely turned and walked away, confident that his enemy would not shoot him in the back.